 - Research and chose a vegetable to grow from the Food Bank-approved vegetables list (see “Suggested Crops” in Gardening Program) before Opening Day, the first day of a new program.
-Research materials are available on the Library shelves in the Barn.
+Opening Day is the only required attendance event day in the program.

-- Attend Opening Day – first week of January, first week of February, or first week of July.
+- Attendance is required at Opening Day in late February.
 Draw a Bed number, register the vegetable to be grown in the bed, and meet fellow program volunteers.
-Gardeners may read the Journal history of their beds and receive a “Reminder String”, a simple string bracelet designed to remind the gardeners of their weekly responsibilities in the Garden.
+Gardeners may read the Journal history of their beds.

 - Plan one hour per week to tend Bed, pull weeds (dispose of in designated compost Bin), stake plants, check irrigation, rake around Bed, and make Journal notes.

-- Attend the Harvest Workshop – Gardeners learn how to harvest their crops and store them in the Cool Box.
+- Attend the Harvest Workshop in mid-March when Gardeners learn how to harvest their crops and store them in the Cool Box.

 - Share compost-turning responsibilities with the other five Beds in compost Bin group.

-- After the last harvest, Gardeners clear their beds of all plant materials, augment their beds to required depth using their Bin’s compost (or, if additional soil is needed, purchased organic humas), test pH and note it in their Journals.
+- After the last harvest, Gardeners clear their beds of all plant materials, augment their beds to required depth using their Bin’s compost, distribute cover crop seeds and note it in their Journals.